My History with Getting Things Done

 Now, in addition to those, I’ve also got to manage GitHub issues and pull requests; Intercom to handle support requests; Slack for communicating with the team and clients; a shared calendar for my appointments; contact forms on the web for recruiting and sales; Twitter to keep up with the world, the industry and the community; and of course LinkedIn for getting daily spam.

 It is so much noise that it becomes easy to miss things.
-Manually remembering to check each one, and copy all the new tasks onto my list, is error-prone and a lot of manual labor.
+Manually remembering to check each one, and copy all the new tasks onto my list, is error-prone and a lot of manual labor, ultimately hurts the goal of getting things done.

 Using GTD to solve the Multi-Inbox Problem